 Aside from the accounts in theParaphrase of Rabbi Singer’s quote

 New TestamentTorah, there is no independent supportive documentation, nor is there any circumstantial evidence.
 There is not even one contemporaneous historian who mentions one word about Jesus’ resurrectionthe Exodus.
 The entire claim hangs exclusively on the Torah New Testamenttexts.

-If a lack of extra-biblical evidence is a legitimate reason for rejecting the Resurrection, we must also reject the Exodus on the same basis.
+Don’t get me wrong.
+I believe the Torah is the inspired Word of God and that the Exodus it records really happened.
+I’m simply arguing that if a lack of extra-biblical evidence is a legitimate reason for rejecting the Resurrection, we must also reject the Exodus on the same basis.
 But Singer doesn’t do that, and that’s another double standard.

 Lastly, Rabbi Singer argues from the bias of the authors of the New Testament.